liveahero-wiki/liveahero-wiki.github.io/_events/2206ContractTrainee.md

 ### Hero's Promotion

-Hero units with initial rank of 1 or 2, aside from regular rank up materials, require {% include item-icon.html id=53 %} "Proof of Hero" to promote.
+Hero units with initial rank of 1 or 2, aside from regular rank up materials, require {% include item.html id=53 %} to promote.
 The necessary amount increases every rank.

 Additionally their 3rd skill will at first be locked and unusable in battle until they are promoted to rank 3.

 ### Hero's Fan Count

 Hero units with initial rank of 1 or 2 can only gain fan count from their own personal Hero's Memories items.
-Said items will also can't be exchanged for {% include item-icon.html id=40 %} Record Cube.
+Said items will also can't be exchanged for {% include item.html id=40 %}.

 Their fan count will only increase by 1 with each item used.

 ### Sidekick's Limit Breakthrough

 Sidekick units of rank 1 or 2 can only be upgraded with their own personal Sidekick's Heart items.
-Said items will also can't be exchanged for {% include item-icon.html id=40 %} Record Cube.
+Said items will also can't be exchanged for {% include item.html id=40 %}.

 ## Event Shop